jecki/DHParser/documentation_src/Manual.rst

    specified transformation is the ``EBNF_AST_transformation_table`` within DHParser's ebnf-module.)

-4. `compile` - The compile-module offers an object-oriented scaffolding for the `visitor pattern`_ that is more suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.
+:py:mod:`compile` - The compile-module offers an object-oriented scaffolding for the `visitor pattern`_ that is more suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.
    (An example for the latter kind of transformation is the ``EBNFCompiler``-class of DHParser's ebnf-module.)

-With the documentation of these four modules you should have enough knowledge to realize projects that follow the workflow described in the `Step by Step Guide`_.
+With the documentation of these four modules you should have enough knowledge to realize projects that follow the workflow described in the :doc:`StepByStepGuide`.
 In most cases there will be no need to interact with the other modules directly.

-5. `parse` - contains the parsing algorithms and the Python-Interface for defining parsers.
+:py:mod:`parse` - contains the parsing algorithms and the Python-Interface for defining parsers.
 DHParser features a packrat-parser for parsing-expression-grammars with full left-recursion support as well configurable error catching an continuation after error.
 The